meker12/commerce-channels.en/help/amazon-sales-channel/lowest-competitor-pricing.md

 # Lowest competitor pricing

 The _Lowest Competitor Pricing_ tab on the _Product Listing Details_ page shows the lowest final landed price, but is broken down into shipping price and listing price.
-This can be used to understand the price positioning of your competitors on Amazon.
+This information can be used to understand the price positioning of your competitors on Amazon.

 [Intelligent repricing rules](./intelligent-repricing-rules.md) can be configured to adjust your pricing based on the competitor prices.